Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/smartcard.md

 ```

 <a name="reader"></a>
-## Managing the Reader
+## Manage the Reader

-To manage a reader:
+To manage a reader, follow the steps below:

 1. Retrieve the name of the reader with the `Name` property of the [Tizen.Network.Smartcard.SmartcardReader](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Smartcard.SmartcardReader.html) class: